Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

         + downloaded: data downloaded from GBIF; no QA/QC or filtering
         + filtered: filtered observation data (see src/data/gbif-2-filter.R)
         + presence-absence: observation data with presence and pseudo-absences
-        + shapefiles: minimum convex polygons
+        + shapefiles: minimum convex polygons based on filtered observations
     + lakes: North American large bodies of water shapefiles; used to exclude climate data from such areas (see src/data/prep-climate-data.R)
     + wc2-1: current climate data